 Taiwan - GDP

-The Central Bank expects GDP to expand 2.3% in 2019.
-FocusEconomics Consensus Forecast panelists project GDP will grow 2.2% in 2019, which is unchanged from last month’s forecast.
-For 2020, the panel estimates that economic activity will increase 2.1%.
+FocusEconomics Consensus Forecast panelists project GDP will grow 2.3% in 2020, which is up 0.2 percentage points from last month’s forecast.
+For 2021, the panel estimates that economic activity will increase 2.2%.

 Taiwan - GDP Data

 5 years of economic forecasts for more than 30 economic indicators.